 Today, Sherwood said more and more decorators are using baskets decorating homes.

 She hopes that learning the art of basket weaving is not a dying art.

 “It is a lost art, and we are just one generation away loosing it,” she said.
 “I think that it is important that children see and understand why we had the baskets.
 So I think that it is necessary to carry on and not lose the art.”

 Another hands-on activity that visitors could do was making natural dyes.

 Carver learned the art of painting at a very early age.

 According to accounts, Carver visited a neighboring house when he was young.
 He was in the parlor of this home and saw the artwork on the walls.
 Later, Carver came back to the Carver Farm, he figured that he could do anything.

-Page 2 of 2 - So using the same techniques, children had the opportunity on Saturday to use flowers and berries to produce colors and in turn, use feathers and sticks, to name a few things, to paint on sheets of paper.
+So using the same techniques, children had the opportunity on Saturday to use flowers and berries to produce colors and in turn, use feathers and sticks, to name a few things, to paint on sheets of paper.

 “I am making a card with flowers and I am smashing them up with a rocks,” said Ellie Hicks, 10.
 “It took me about 10 minutes to make the card.
 I am going to give it to my grandpa, because it is his birthday.”